 National Junior Honor Society (NJHS) at Twain Middle School

 According to the NJHS website the National Junior Honor Society (NJHS) was established in 1929 and is the nation's premier organization established to recognize outstanding middle level students.
 More than just an honor roll, NJHS serves to recognize those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, Character, and Citizenship.

 Who is eligible for membership in the NJHS at Twain Middle School?

-Students in 7th or 8th grade who have maintained a cumulative GPA of 3.75 and have followed the Twain Middle School tenets of respect, responsibility, and readiness will receive an application in early March.
-The application requires the completion of two essays and three teacher recommendations.
+Students will be contacted at the end of 7th grade (during 4th quarter) who have maintained a cumulative GPA of 3.75 and have followed the Twain Middle School tenets of respect, responsibility, and readiness.
+Those accepted, will be participating in various activities throughout 8th grade.
 All students who are accepted into the NJHS must sign an “Expectations Contract,” stating that they will maintain excellence in the areas of Scholarship, Leadership, Citizenship, Service, & Character.

 Who chooses inductees into the NJHS at Twain Middle School?